digitalocean/terraform-provider-digitalocean/docs/resources/loadbalancer.md

 * `vpc_uuid` - (Optional) The ID of the VPC where the load balancer will be located.
 * `droplet_ids` (Optional) - A list of the IDs of each droplet to be attached to the Load Balancer.
 * `droplet_tag` (Optional) - The name of a Droplet tag corresponding to Droplets to be assigned to the Load Balancer.
+* `firewall` (Optional) - A block containing rules for allowing/denying traffic to the Load Balancer.
+The `firewall` block is documented below.
+Only 1 firewall is allowed.

 `forwarding_rule` supports the following: